-Recognizing that it is important for students to have an international experience as part of their college career, the Lincoln Commission set a national goal to send one million students abroad by 2017.
-CMU wholeheartedly agrees with this goal and we are making study abroad a priority for our students.
+Recognizing that it is important for students to study abroad as part of their college career, CMU joined Generation Study Abroad, an initiative of the Institute for International Education to double the number of U.S. students who go abroad by 2018.
+CMU was one of the first institutions to accept this challenge and we are making study abroad a priority for our students.
 The choices are many: students may choose to go abroad for one week during spring break, a few weeks in summer, for one semester or a full academic year.
 The advice from students who have studied abroad is to stay as long as possible because it is such a wonderful learning experience - the longer the better.

-Family support is very important to students about to take on the exciting new challenge of study abroad.
+Family support is very important to students about to take on this exciting new challenge.
 Your interest and support throughout the process will be of great help to your student.
 Browse our site to find out more about CMU study abroad and how you can help your student have the best experience possible.
-Important Topics:

 Guiding your student